-- The driver name is part of the file name.
 Therefore it may only contain characters which are supported by the operating system.
-Invalid characters are replaced by an underscore (). - Attention: This name cannot be changed later on. - 4.
-Confirm the dialog with ox.
-In the following dialog the single configurations of the drivers are defined.
+Invalid characters are replaced by an underscore (\). - Attention: This name cannot be changed later on. - Confirm the dialog by clicking on the OK button.
+The configuration dialog for the selected driver is opened.